 Here is an example of using this board for STI6606Z stepper driver chip.
 We've a got very convenient 4-stepper module for less than $2:

-For connections you can use pin headers, socket headers, 4-contact jacks for steppers, or you can simply solder wires to the board pads directly (as this can be the most reliable connection for some devices).
+For connections you can use pin headers, socket headers, 4-contact jacks for steppers, or you can simply solder wires to the board pads directly (the most reliable connection).

 Here, two 14-pin headers were used with this module to insert it into a small breadboard.
 You can even place these small breadboards in your cockpit - they have peel-and-stick adhesive backing (or can have two mounting holes for screws).

 When using this board for stepper motor drivers I highly would recommend you to solder all 4 wires from each of 4 motors directly to the board pads, not using any connectors.
 This will be the most reliable connection for your stepper gauges.
 Another 4 wires you can solder to the control (STEP) pads an make a 4-contact header to connect with the stepper controller board.
 Dont forget about GND and power (+5v) and common DOR signal.